ajauwena/Bioinformatics_Projects/Aligning_Burbot_Reads_to_Reference_Genomes/README.md

 ### 3. R Script

 The "alignment_statistics_grapher.R" script visualizes the the alignment rates of the 10 burbot reads when aligned to burbot and cod reference genomes using BWA and Bowtie 2.
-It also performs t-tests to see whether there is a significant difference in the mean alignment when using the burbot vs. cod reference genomes, as well as when using BWA vs. Bowtie 2.
+It also performs t-tests to see whether there is a significant difference in the mean alignment when using the burbot versus cod reference genomes, as well as when using BWA versus Bowtie 2.

 ### 4. Report

 The report, named "report.pdf", outlines the project's background, methods, results, and implications of those results.

+## References

+1. Phan, V., Gao, S., Tran, Q., & Vo, N. S. (2015).
+How genome complexity can explain the difficulty of aligning reads to genomes. <em>BMC Bioinformatics, 16</em>(S3). https://doi.org/10.1186/1471-2105-16-S17-S3
+2. Reinert, K., Langmead, B., Weese, D., & Evers, D. J. (2015).
+Alignment of Next-Generation Sequencing Reads. <em>Annual Reviews of Genomics and Human Genetics, 16</em>, 133-151. https://doi.org/10.1146/annurev-genom-090413-025358
+3. Trapnell, C., & Salzberg, S. L. (2009).
+How to map billions of short reads onto genomes. <em>Nature Biotechnology, 27</em>, 455-457. https://doi.org/10.1038/nbt0509-455
+4. Valiente-Mullor, C., Beamud, B., Ansari, I., Francés-Cuesta, C., García-González, N., Mejía, L., Ruiz-Hueso, P., & González-Candelas, F. (2021).
+One is not enough: On the effects of reference genome for the mapping and subsequent analyses of short-reads. <em>PLOS Computational Biology, 17</em>(1). https://doi.org/10.1371/journal.pcbi.1008678